 The Supreme Court held that this declaration satisfied the threshold requirement that a defendant must make in order to trigger the judicial review of the records under Pitchess procedure.

 What is not enough to win Pitchess is to say “the personal file has discoverable information and that the Brady information pertains to the credibility of a necessary and material witness“.
 As you see, the difference is the missing language of “sustained allegation of specific Brady misconduct, reflective of dishonesty, bias or evidence of moral turpitude”.
-The first one works, the second does not.
+The first one works, but the second does not.
 It is also best if the support declaration describes the “scenario for officer misconduct”, but even without it, use the language from Johnson, to wit, “…the officer’s personnel file may contain, a sustained allegation of specific Brady misconduct, reflective of dishonesty bias or evidence of moral turpitude“.
 Also, best to say how the evidence from the personnel file will help.
 For example, claim in the declaration: (1) use of excessive force or that officer (2) conducted a search without a reasonable cause, or that he (3) mishandled evidence, or (4) tried to get a confession, or (5) conducted unfair field identification.
-The Pitchess declaration must contain a logical link to the 911 call, the arrest, the charges, defense, or the impeachment of a witness (In Re M.C.
+The Pitchess declaration must contain a logical link to the 911 call, the arrest, the charges, the defense, or the impeachment of a witness (In Re M.C.
 58 Cl.
 App.
 5th 1138).

-As always, for case specific questions, please call our office directly at (818) 921-7744.
+As always, for case-specific questions, please call our office directly at (818) 921-7744.
 Los Angeles Criminal Defense and DUI Attorney Alex Andryuschenko will be able to answer or guide you in the defense of your case.